"They followed a daily discipline of worship followed by meals at home, every meal a celebration, exuberant and joyful, and they praised God ..."

 (Acts 2:46, The Message)

-Food, glorious food.
-And, in many cases, beer.
-I DO believe they can unite us!
-I remember considering this sometime back when White House Spokesman Robert Gibbs described a meeting that he had with former President Obama, Henry Louis Gates, and James Crowley.
-He called it "a chance to talk and a chance to have a dialogue," adding, "I would not construe this as a formal discussion, this is about having a beer."
+I remember considering this sometime after a tense political event back when White House Spokesman Robert Gibbs described a meeting that he once had with Henry Louis Gates, Sgt.
+James Crowley, and former President Obama.
+He called it "a chance to talk and a chance to have a dialogue," adding, "I would not construe this as a formal (political) discussion, this is about having a beer."

 But here's the thing: She didn't just like to cook; she liked US.
 She had an overwhelming love for her family that motivated her to stock her cupboards with sugar, flour, eggs, and every pie filling known to man.
 Oh, some write love letters, send cards, or express themselves in hugs and kisses.
 My Nana crammed pies down everyone she loved.